eternaleclipse/astral.page/source/_posts/Sneaky-Snek-Messing-with-Python-s-Internal-Functions-Part-III.md

 ---
 title: 'Sneaky Snek: Messing with Python''s Internal Functions (Part III)'
-date: 2023-07-04 01:02:15
+date: 2023-05-28 01:02:15
 tags:
 ---

 We're back with another part of the series!

-In the [previous part](2023/07/03/Sneaky-Snek-Messing-with-Python-s-Internal-Functions-Part-II/), we've hooked `PyNumber_Add` function using `ctypes` and replaced it with our own implementation.
+In the [Previous Part](2023/07/03/Sneaky-Snek-Messing-with-Python-s-Internal-Functions-Part-II/), we've hooked `PyNumber_Add` function using `ctypes` and replaced it with our own implementation.
 In this part, we will extend our extension to a backdoor that will return a reverse shell given specific addition operands.

 To the drawing board!